realWalter05/waltrix/README.md

 Better than Netflix
 cause it free lol

-intellectual property is outdated anyway
+intellectual property is outdated concept anyway